RiceChips1000/startup/notes.md

 ## React Part 2: Reactivity

+use console.log() to find values by printing them in the console when you want to see what a value is

 This was a lot of fun to see it all come together.
 I had to keep remembering to use React state instead of just manipulating the DOM directly.

 Handling the toggling of the checkboxes was particularly interesting.